-Before the starter gives the command of either "Ready - Set" or "Attention - Prêt" or "Achtung - Bereit" and the subsequent firing of the starting gun which opens the hinge gates, he must first ensure that the competitors are ready by asking the competitor starting in the red course "Red ready?" or "Rouge prêt?" or "Rot fertig?" and then the competitor in the blue course "Blue ready?" or "Bleu prêt?" or "Blau fertig?".
-Only after both competitors have answered "yes" or "oui" or "ja", the starter can give the start command.
+Before the starter gives the command of either "Ready - Set" or "Attention - Prêt" or "Achtung - Bereit" and the starting signal which opens the start gates, he must first ensure that the competitors are ready.

-1226.5 If one or both starting machine gates have clearly been blocked through a mechanical fault, the start must be repeated.
+1226.5 If one or both start gates fail to open the start must be repeated..